pit-ray/win-vind/how_to_use/index.md

 ![gui-and-editor-pic](https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/GUIandEditor.jpg?raw=true)

 ### GUI Mode
 You can do an operation of GUI objects, moving the mouse cursor, process execution, operating all windows by key-bindings like Vim.
 By the way, this mode is applied at the first start after installation.
 My favorite functions are **EasyClick**.
-It allows you to select GUI objects by operations like <a href="https://github.com/easymotion/vim-easymotion">**EasyMotion**</a> or <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=ja">**Vimium**</a>.
+It allows us to select GUI objects by operations like <a href="https://github.com/easymotion/vim-easymotion">**EasyMotion**</a> or <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=ja">**Vimium**</a>.

 ![easy-click-demo.gif](https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/EasyClickDemo.gif?raw=true)